 Our Fort Lauderdale Hurricane Damage Lawyer Can Help You Resolve Your Claim

-Living in the Fort Lauderdale area means living with the possibility of hurricanes.
+Living in the South Florida area means living with the possibility of hurricanes.
 The high winds and heavy rain that come with hurricanes can wreak havoc on homes.
 This is why homeowners rely on their property insurance to provide them with a financial safety net when their homes suffer hurricane damage.
 When that fails, it’s time to consult a Fort Lauderdale hurricane damage lawyer.

 Unfortunately, insurance companies often fail to provide the compensation that homeowners count on to recover from hurricane damage.
 Insurance coverage for hurricane damage is not always straightforward, and this allows carriers to exploit loopholes and avoid full payment.

 A Fort Lauderdale hurricane damage lawyer can level the playing field between the homeowner and their insurance carrier.
 At the Maus Law Firm, our attorneys assist homeowners who may be emotionally desperate and fragile after a hurricane wrecks their home.
 You do not need to live with insurance company tactics to avoid payment on your claim.
 Instead, you can let our top-notch hurricane damage attorneys go to work for you.

 What Type of Hurricane Damage is Covered by Insurance?

 Florida homeowner insurance policies should generally cover the following types of property damage typically caused by hurricanes:

 ▪ Water and moisture damage (including mold)

 ▪ Damaged interior and flooring